inverno-io/inverno-dist/README.md

 }
 ```

-Note that we declared the `io.winterframework.mod.boot` and `io.winterframework.mod.web` module dependencies since we want to create a REST application, please refer to the [Winter modules documentation](https://github.com/winterframework-io/winter-mods/tree/master/doc/reference-guide.md) to learn more.
+Note that we declared the `io.winterframework.mod.boot` and `io.winterframework.mod.web` module dependencies since we want to create a REST application, please refer to the [Winter modules documentation][winter-mods-root-doc] to learn more.

 We then can create the main class of our sample REST application in `src/main/java/io/winterframework/example/sample_app/App.java`: